This article has been updated with the newest info on Best CoreXY 3D Printers 2022.

 - Electronics: Duet3D / Klipper

-Jubilee is probably the next biggest project.
+Jubilee corexy 3d printer is probably the next biggest project.
 If your looking for a highly customizable printer you’ll have to take a look at this.
 It’s a multi-tool motion platform that has made much progress in the last year.
-Out-of-the-box, Jubilee is configured for multimaterial 3D printing compatable with current E3D toolchanger parts.
+Out-of-the-box, Jubilee is configured for multimaterial 3D printing compatible with current E3D toolchanger parts.
 Jubilee is meant to be extended by the community through custom tools and applications.

 - Modular Platform